Bangladesh Fisheries Information Share Home: Journal of Fisheries

 In 2013, BdFISH launched its maiden academic journal entitled Journal of Fisheries (ISSN 2311-729X, print; and 2311–3111, online), edited by MN Islam of the University of Rajshahi.
-It publishes peer reviewed original articles, short communications, and reviews dealing with every aspect of fisheries science at no cost.
+It publishes peer-reviewed original articles, short communications, and reviews dealing with every aspect of fisheries science at no cost.
 The coverage ranges from molecular-level mechanistic studies to investigations at the whole ecosystem scale, including aquatic ecology.
-Journal of Fisheries publishes articles not only focusing research across disciplinary and environmental boundaries, but also studies highlighting interactions with aquatic habitats and biota within the habitats, at both inter and/or intra–levels.
-The journal is indexed in Core Collections of the Web of Science database (Emerging Sources Citation Index), Directory of Open Access Journals (DOAJ), Chemical Abstracts Service (CAS), Google Scholar and so on.
+The Journal of Fisheries publishes articles not only focusing on research across disciplinary and environmental boundaries, but also studies highlighting interactions with aquatic habitats and biota within the habitats, at both inter- and/or intra–levels.
+The journal is indexed in the Core Collections of the Web of Science database (Emerging Sources Citation Index), Directory of Open Access Journals (DOAJ), Chemical Abstracts Service (CAS), Google Scholar, and so on.